 Cockroaches are becoming an increasingly common pest species in UK and will infest domestic properties as well as commercial premises.
 Cockroaches will multiply rapidly under favorable conditions and very quickly a handful of insects can develop into an infestation of many hundreds or even thousands.
 If single cockroach is found on a food serving, handling or storage site during a local authority inspection it is very likely that that the premises will be immediately closed until the infestation has been dealt with.
 This is due to the high risk of these insects transferring a range of harmful pathogens via the contamination of food and other surfaces.

-We offer guaranteed treatment programmes utilising trapping, spraying and baiting.
-These are never easy pests to eradicate however we will quote a single price to guarantee eradication regardless of how many visits are required.
+We offer treatment programmes utilising trapping, spraying and baiting.
+These are never easy pests to eradicate however we will quote to deal with any guarantee infestation, usually across 3-4 visits.
 Where other pest control companies fled after a couple of visits we have dealt with the most challenging infestations, liaising with environmental health officers where necessary to deal with cockroach issues as safely and swiftly as possible minimising the impact to business and home-owners alike.

 Below is some general information on the most commonly found cockroaches in the UK: